 In 1988, The New York Public Library purchased the archive of the Red Ozier Press for its permanent collection — including all proofs and correspondence from over sixty publications.
 In October of 1993, the Humanities Gallery at Cooper Union in New York City was the site of a month-long retrospective exhibition of the work of the Red Ozier Press, which coincided with the publication of THE RED OZIER: A LITERARY FINE PRESS, 1976-1987, by Michael Peich, co-published by The New York Public Library and Yellow Barn Press.

 In the Spring of 2004, Miller traveled to Cuba with UA students and faculty to finish a bilingual limited edition book of the poems of US poet laureate (2001-2003) Billy Collins, collaborating with Cuban book artists.
 That trip began a series of collaborative book and print projects with Cuban artists and papermakers.
-His most recent working trip was December 2009.
+His most recent working trip, with students, was February of 2014.